LoginRadius/engineering-portal/content/Role-Based-User-Authentication-with-LoginRadius-and-ReactJs/index.md

 );
 ```

-In the above code we made imports for required modules, set up our `LRAuthProvider` component with parameters `appname` and `apikeys` from our .env file, and also made our redirect URI. in this case, it is equal to our current `window.location.origin` which is the URL of the webpage and in this case is our localhost.
-Localhosts are whitelisted by default if you are building your app using a hosted site you have to whitelist the URL in your dashboard.
-The entry component in our code is set to the `App` component.
+In the above code, you made imports for required modules, set up your `LRAuthProvider` component with parameters `appname` and `apikeys` from your `.env` file; and also created your redirect URI.
+In this case, it is equal to your current `window.location.origin`, which is the URL of the webpage -- in this case, it is our localhost.

+Localhosts are whitelisted by default.
+If you're building your app using a hosted site, you have to whitelist the URL in your dashboard.
+The entry component in the code is set to the `App` component.

-In our `App.js` component add the following code:
+In the `App.js` component, add the following code:

 ```javascript
 import React from 'react';